-Online provision at Bede Academy is continuing to evolve, and whilst we began the first national lockdown with remote education we are working together with the whole community to create a more dynamic and interactive learning platform.
+Online provision at Bede Academy is continuing to evolve, and we are working together with the whole community to create a more dynamic and interactive learning platform.

-Whether at home during a national lockdown, or due to self-isolation, students have access to their full timetabled curriculum in the same way as they do when they are in the academy.
+When at home due to self-isolation, students have access to their full timetabled curriculum in the same way as they do when they are in the academy.
 All lessons are planned with online learning in mind and therefore if you are sent home to self-isolate you can begin your online learning as soon as you get home so that you don’t miss out.

 Here are some of the important things you need to know about learning at home:

-From January 2021, an increasing number of lessons will be live broadcast using Google Meet.
-Your parent/carer must have completed the consent form for live lessons in advance to access a Google Meet.
+Occasionally teachers may want you to join live lessons in Microsoft Teams.
+Your parent/carer must have completed the consent form for live lessons in advance to access a live lesson.

-To support you with your online work we will keep your parents as well informed as we can about your engagement online (with regular engagement reports) and the work you are expected to complete (through Google Guardian updates).
+To support you with your online work we will keep your parents as well informed as we can about your engagement online and the work you are expected to complete.
 We will also contact you if it looks like you are not engaging with your learning to help you to get online and keep up.

-If your child requires additional support to be able to access the Google Classroom (for example students with special educational needs and disabilities (SEND)) this will be provided by the Individualised Learning department.
+If your child requires additional support to be able to access remote provision (for example students with special educational needs and disabilities (SEND)) this will be provided by the Individualised Learning department.
 This supports includes online LSA support in remote lessons and, where necessary, access to on-site provision.

 You must let us know if you are struggling to access your work online.
 With the support of the Department for Education, and the additional generosity of the Emmanuel Schools Foundation, we have been able to provide well over 100 laptops already to students who need them.
 These are being distributed in order of need, beginning with those families without any device.
 We know that there are many more of you who are sharing with siblings or with parents working from home and it is our ambition to ensure every student has access to their own device.

-The best way for you to request help is by contacting your tutor, or another teacher, via the Google Classroom.
+The best way for you to request help is by contacting your tutor, or another teacher, via Microsoft Teams.

-Parents should not use the Google Classroom to contact teachers at the academy, and instead should email firstname.lastname@example.org
+Parents should not use Microsoft Teams or individual emails to contact teachers at the academy directly, and instead should email firstname.lastname@example.org.

 We will continue to add to the list of additional resources below, so if you are having difficulty accessing you learning at home please check here.